cfagiani/eriecountyhealth/readme.md

 * scraper - a utility that uses the DataSponge project to crawl the Erie County Dept of Health Inspection website and store the data into a mongo database
 * api - a small app that uses node.js and express to expose an API on top of the mongo database.
 The project integrates Swagger to provide a simple UI on top of the apis for experimentation

-Website using this data is available at [cataractsoftware.com] (http://www.cataractsoftware.com).

 ###TODO
 * summarize data (number of violations, etc)